Xalanot/xalanot.github.io/c++_string.md

 # C++ string
 The C++ standard also prvodies a representation of strings.
-The standard [string class](http://www.cplusplus.com/reference/string/string/) is an object that represents sequences of character like the c strings.
+The standard [string class](http://www.cplusplus.com/reference/string/string/) is an object that represents sequences of character like the c string.

 ### Introduction
 A simple skelleton of a string class would look like this